chriskrycho/v5.chriskrycho.com/site/journal/2023/Sermon Notes.md

   audience: >
     Theologically-orthodox Christians, or folks interested in things that theologically-orthodox Christians think.
 summary: >
-  I do not, and have not for man years, taken sermon notes.
+  I do not, and have not for many years, taken sermon notes.
 Why?
 Because a sermon is not a lecture; its purpose is not mere information transfer, but worship.

 ---